thoughtworks-jumpstart/slides/src/templates/gaia.md

 # Getting started

 To use, copy this file and start writing.
+Run `npm run build` to see the finished deck or you can head over to the [online editor](https://web.marp.app/).

 ---